diegoluisi/diegoluisi/README.md

 ## 🤖 My name is Diego Luisi.
 I'm SRE!

 - 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, with 20 years of experience as a SysAdmin, currently working as an SRE, always open to learning new technologies and procedures to improve every day more as a professional.
+- 👀 I’m interested in Open Source projects (Linux, Kubernetes, GitOps and Tools)
-- 📚 I’m currently learning AWS, K8S, Python, and some automations tools Argo (CD, Autopilot, Events, Rollouts and Workflows).
+- 📚 I’m currently learning AWS, K8S, Python, and some automations tools like Argo (CD, Autopilot, Events, Rollouts and Workflows).
-- 🌱 Goals in 2022: Immigrate to another country, increase my programming skills
+- 🌱 Goals: Immigrate to another country, increase my programming skills
-- ⚡ Fun fact: I'm a Magic player, watch collector and Harley Davidson fan
+- ⚡ I love a good coffee and the old Rock and Roll, on the weekends taking some highways with my Harley Davidson.

 <br />

-### 🔔 Connect with me:
+### 📫 How to reach me

 [<img align="left" alt="diegoluisi.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]
 [<img align="left" alt="diegoluisi | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][youtube]